 Do not enter the space outside of your reserved time without prior approval.
-Renters who lose or misplace their key will be charged a $50 replacement fee.
+Renters who lose or misplace their keys will be charged a $50 replacement fee.

-Long-term contracts that are terminated before contract end date are responsible for 50% payment through contract end date.
+Long-term contracts that are terminated before the contract end date are responsible for 50% payment through the contract end date.